bongloy/bongloy-terms/pages/issuing/cardholder_terms.en.md

 Terms and Conditions/Definitions for the BONGLOY UnionPay International Prepaid Card.

-This Cardholder Agreement ("Agreement") outlines the terms and conditions under which the UnionPay Prepaid Card has been issued to you by Bongloy Payments PLC, Phnom Penh, Cambodia ("BONGLOY" or "Issuer").
+This Cardholder Agreement ("Agreement") outlines the terms and conditions under which the UnionPay Prepaid Card has been issued to you by Bongloy Payments PLC., Phnom Penh, Cambodia ("BONGLOY" or "Issuer").

 The Issuer is a licensed financial institution governed by the National Bank of Cambodia.